 For a small business or blogger, it may be hard to think of any negatives when you’re getting started.
 However, as your site or business grows, you may start to see some things that may hold you back.

-Since you’re sharing the server with other customers, there are certain security features that you cannot employ because it may interfere with other sites.
+Since you’re sharing the server with other customers, there are certain security features that you cannot employ because they may interfere with other sites.
 Good hosting companies provide solid security, but you often cannot implement your own server-side security technologies.

-There are usually many applications you can install through Plesk, cPanel or any other management tool.
+There are usually many applications you can install through Plesk, cPanel, or any other management tool.
 However, if an application that you want to run, or need to run, is not supported by your hosting provider odds are you won’t be able to install it on your account.

 Since there are likely thousands of other websites hosted on the same server, there is the possibility that your site will suffer performance issues from time to time.